Testing for patterns and structures in covariance and correlation matrices: Appendix

-In the following, some more cumbersome matrices have to be defined, where we use a vector $\va$ containing the indices of components in the half-vectorized matrix $\vech(\vB)$, which belong to diagonal elements of the original matrix.
-These indices can be expressed through $a_k=1+\sum_{\ell=0}^{k-2} (d-\ell)$, $k=1,...,d$, which leads to $\va=(a_1,...,a_d)$.
-Together with $\ve_{k,d}$ denoting the $d$-dimensional vector with value one in the $k$-th component and zeros elsewhere, all required hypothesis matrices can be expressed.
+In the following, some more cumbersome matrices have to be defined, where we use the previously defined vector $\va=(a_1,...,a_d)$ containing the indices of components in the half-vectorized matrix $\dvech(\vB)$, which belong to the first element of the corresponding secondary diagonal.
+So for $k=1,...,d$ the number $a_k=1+\sum_{\ell=0}^{k-2} (d-\ell)$ gives the index of the first element of the (k-1)-th secondary diagonal.
+Together with $\ve_{k,d} \in \mathbb{R}^d$ denoting the $k$-th standard basis vector\footnote{the $d$-dimensional vector with value one in the $k$-th component and zeros elsewhere}, all required functions and matrices can be expressed , as for example the transformation matrix~$\vA$.

-\subsection{Transformation from \textbf{$\vech$} to \bf{$\dvech$}}
+\section{Transformation from \textbf{$\vech$} to \bf{$\dvech$}}

 Since $\dvech$ is only a rearrangement of the elements of $\vech$ in another order, there is a one-to-one relation between both vectorizations, given through $\vA\vech(\vB)=\dvech(\vB)$ with